Alluxio/alluxio/docs/en/operation/Metastore.md

 The ROCKS metastore uses a mixture of memory and disk.
 Metadata eventually gets written to disk, but a large, in-memory cache stores recently-accessed metadata.
 The cache buffers writes, asynchronously flushing them to RocksDB as the cache fills up.
-The default cache size is 10 million inodes, which comes out to around 10GB of memory.
+The default cache size is dynamically set to be (JVM Heap size / 4KB).
+In the default configuration of 8GB heap size, we will cache 2 million inodes.
 The cache performs LRU-style eviction, with an asynchronous evictor evicting from a high water mark (default 85%) down to a low water mark (default 80%).